 A 1-hour yoga class won’t tout the same calorie-blasting effects as an hour of cardio.
 But it will increase your blood flow, get your oxygen moving, and, “get any stuck parts of your body ‘unstuck,’” Kristoffer says.

 “If you commit to a weekly practice, depending on the class you take, your flexibility will improve over time, leading to fewer injuries, and you will experience toning in all of your muscles,” Kristoffer says.
 “Not to mention a stronger core, which leads to less back pain.”

 “I would argue that a 20-something person who is in their prime of life and reasonably good shape needs less yoga to sustain their practice than someone in their 50s or 60s,” Broad says.

-“If you practice several times a week, you will see longer-lasting benefits, like better range of motion and flexibility, reduction in stress over sustained periods of time, and better posture, to name a few.
+“If you practice several times a week, you will see longer-lasting benefits, such as better range of motion and flexibility, reduction in stress over sustained periods of time, and better posture, to name a few.
 You’ll also obviously see faster [physical] results.”

-While you’ll benefit in the short term (feeling more open, better digestion, better sleep), a single yoga class per month will essentially have you starting from scratch each time you walk on the mat, Murdock says.
+While you’ll benefit in the short term (greater flexibility, better digestion, better sleep), a single yoga class per month will essentially have you starting from scratch each time you walk onto the mat, Murdock says.

-That’s why she recommends getting on your mat at least one day a week to become familiar with your body and to become aware of how you feel after practice versus before practice — which can become a powerful motivator to practice more often.
+That’s why she recommends getting on your mat at least one day a week to become familiar with your body and aware of how you feel after practice versus before practice — which can become a powerful motivator to practice more often.

 “Yoga is a lifelong practice,” Murdock says.
 “That’s why yoga is much more than just a workout.
 It’s the mind-body connection and awareness that make a yoga practice powerful, beneficial, and sustainable.”